couchbaselabs/mobile-testapps/README.md

 # mobile-testapps
-CBLite TestServer apps supporting various platforms This branch is used to build 3.1.x version
+CBLite TestServer apps supporting various platforms.
+This branch is used to build 3.1.x version